-For those who prefer petroleum with their playtime, Tread Lightly promotes excellent outdoor ethics to address the unique impacts of motorized recreation.
+The Tread Lightly organization promotes outdoor ethics to address the unique impact of motorized recreation.
 Started as a campaign to address issues from off-road vehicles by the United States Forest Service in 1985, Tread Lightly leads a national initiative to protect and enhance recreation access and opportunities.
 With an eye on good stewardship, Tread Lightly’s goal is to balance the needs of the people who enjoy outdoor recreation with our need to maintain healthy ecosystems.

-One of the most obvious parts of taking care of the wilderness is not leaving junk behind.
+One of the most obvious parts of taking care of the wilderness is not leaving anything behind.
 Of course, you’re not going to throw your cans in the woods or campfire ring, but when it comes to trash, every little thing counts.
-Be it bacon grease or banana peels, if you brought it in, you need to take it home too.
+Be it bacon grease or banana peels.
+If you brought it in, you need to take it home too.

 Whether you’re running a high-tech incinerating toilet or a trusty trowel, dealing with human waste is an increasing problem in the wilderness.
 Leave No Trace says that “proper disposal of human waste is important to avoid pollution of water sources, avoid the negative implications of someone else finding it, minimize the possibility of spreading disease, and maximize the rate of decomposition.”

 The classic cat-hole is the most widely accepted method for human waste disposal in the woods.
 However, in some particularly sensitive areas and in areas that receive overwhelming numbers of visitors, it’s suggested to once again pack out your waste.

 This process is simplified with equipment like the GO Anywhere Portable Toilet Seat.
 When used with the GO Anywhere Waste Bags, it provides a sealed bag that’s safe to place in most garbage receptacles once you return to civilization, but check local rules to confirm before doing so.